sigpwned/jdbq/README.md

 ## Roadmap

-More features, such as query annotations, will be added to the library if there is demand.
+More features, such as [JDBI-style annotated methods](https://jdbi.org/#_annotated_methods), may be added to the library if there is demand.